How many gallons of 25 percent emulsifiable concentrate would you add to a 50 gallon tank to achieve a 1 percent active ingredient mixture?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-To determine how many gallons of a 25 percent emulsifiable concentrate (EC) are required to achieve a 1 percent active ingredient (AI) mixture in a 50-gallon tank, you can use a dilution calculation.
+To determine how many gallons of a 25 percent emulsifiable concentrate are needed to achieve a 1 percent active ingredient mixture in a 50-gallon tank, we must first calculate the total amount of active ingredient required in that tank.

 Subscribe